 The Company has opted for a one-tier board.
 The collegial Board of Directors delegates day-to-day management to a collegial Board of Directors consisting of a minimum of three day-to-day directors elected from among the members of the Board of Directors.
-The Executive Committee forms the executive management.
+The Executive Committee forms the executive management within the meaning of the RREC legislation.